Skip to main content

 Deep-Dive Questions

-Too little stomach acid (hypochlorhydria) can mimic high-acid symptoms because food sits longer, ferments, and creates gas.
+Too little stomach acid (hypochlorhydria) can mimic high-acid symptoms because food lingers longer, ferments, and creates gas.
 That gas pressure pushes whatever acid is there back up into the esophagus.
 People feel the burn and assume they make too much acid, when the deeper problem may be the opposite.

 A hiatal hernia is when part of the stomach slides up through the diaphragm into the chest, weakening the natural barrier against reflux.
 Small hiatal hernias are very common and often missed.
 Diaphragmatic strengthening, weight management, and avoiding large meals all reduce the impact of a hernia, and surgery is reserved for severe cases.